 See our What if I get counseled out of a course FAQ if your instructor has counseled you out.

-Please understand we are restricted by Texas Department of Public Safety and Motorcycle Safety Foundation rules and regulations as to what we can do if you are not able to complete the course for reasons other than those above.
+Please understand we are restricted by the Motorcycle Safety Foundation rules and regulations as to what we can do if you are not able to complete the course for reasons other than those above.

 Students unable to keep pace with the class or who pose a hazard to themselves or others may be dismissed from the class by the coach.

 There will be no refunds, pro-rated or in full, should a student be dismissed by the coach.

 Please understand that these courses have group learning format that limits the ability of the instructors to provide individual instructions to students.
 These courses are mentally and physically demanding, and weather conditions can increase the stress on students.

 If you are under 18 years of age: As a minor, you must have a valid learner’s permit or driver’s license to take our courses.
 In addition, participants under 18 years of age must have medical consent and course waiver forms signed by a parent or guardian in person at the training location or the forms must be notarized.

 *PDF files will open in a new window.